 If your card has been fraudulently used, we'll reimburse you for any loss which isn't guaranteed by your bank or issuing company, up to the limit on your travel insurance policy.

 What if I don’t know I have been a victim of credit card fraud until I return?

-You do need to report the fraud within 24 hours of the known theft.
-If you do not report this, then we may be unable to accept the claim.
+You should report the fraud as soon as is practicable, but preferably within 24 hours of the known theft.
+If you do not report the fraud, then we may be unable to accept your claim.

 You only have this cover if you chose the Comprehensive, Standard Saver, Snow Sports Plus and Frequent Traveller Saver policies.